top of page

 The single topped the Billboard Top 100 for seven weeks, Cashbox's Pop singles chart for six weeks, and the Country and Western chart for seventeen weeks as well as reaching No. 3 on the R&B chart, becoming Presley's first million-seller, and one of the best-selling singles of 1956.
 "Heartbreak Hotel" achieved unheard of feats as it reached the top 5 of Country and Western, Pop, and Rhythm 'n' Blues charts simultaneously.

-Song Lyrics of Heartbreak Hotel by Elvis Presley
+Heartbreak Hotel lyrics by Elvis Presley

 Well, since my baby left me